tahoma2d/tahoma2d/doc/how_to_build_win.md

 - [ ] Click on the value for `QT_PATH` in the top half of the CMake window and update the path to match where your QT library was installed.
     - For example: `C:\Qt\5.15.5_wintab\msvc2019_64` for Visual Studio 2019.
 - [ ] Select the following as desired
     - `WITH_CANON` - For Stop motion with Canon DSLR cameras.
+(Only use if you have the Canon SDK)
   	- `WITH_GPHOTO2` - For Stop Motion using non-Canon cameras.
   	- `WITH_WINTAB` - Only use if you installed the customized Qt 5.15.2 w/ WinTab, mentioned above
 - [ ] For generating PDB files needed for detailed crash reporting, add `/Zi` to the following entries (example: `/MDd /Zi /Ob0 /Od /RTC1`)